Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 - upload_stage
   - e17715933baf.json
 ```
 `e17715933baf.json` in the `upload_stage` is a `.json` file which is appropriate for this destination connector.
-But it could very well be a `.csv` if the uploader is a relational database.
+But it could very well be a `.csv` (or file of your choosing) if the uploader is a relational database.
 Or if the destination is blob(file) storage, like AWS S3, you may not need the Staging phase.
-The embed `.json` file would be uploaded directly.
+The partitioned/embedded `.json` file would be uploaded directly.

 When you make a **new** Destination Connector you will need these files first: